How to deal with an insulin overdose and other insulin complications

 On the other hand, some people with diabetes won't experience these symptoms even at low sugar levels.
 For unclear reasons, some people have few warning signs when their blood sugars drop.
 This unawareness of low sugar is more common in people with type 1 diabetes.

-Being unaware of low sugar levels means you're at higher risk of insulin problems.
+Being unaware of low sugar levels means you're at greater risk of insulin problems.
 You may not have a warning that your sugar is low until you become too confused to correct the situation or become unconscious.
 Family and friends need to know what to do if the situation becomes serious.